10 Creative Ways to Help Your Children Exercise

 If your little one enjoys swimming or dancing, then these are the activities you should encourage them to do more often as they are also some form of exercise.

 Kids love rewards, from ice cream to the real thing, like sports trophies.
-With prizes at stake, they’ll be extramotivated to be good at their sport.
+With prizes at stake, they’ll be extra motivated to be good at their sport.
 Encourage them to try even if they lose; you can always give them a gold star for effort.

-7. Invite Other Families to Join You
+7. Invite Other Families to Join

 8. Go to Different Places

 One of the ways you can make exercising fun is to try going to new places for your child to explore.
-Try going to a beach, a new park, or drive to another town and find a place to play.
+Try going to a beach, or a new park, or drive to another town and find a place to play.

 Spending time exploring new places with your children cannot only encourage more time spent outdoors, but it can also be a great way to bond with your children.